 The 1.7 million-square-foot skyscraper offers an unparalleled package of amenities, innovative office design, technology offerings, best-in-class sustainability practices and a prime location at the doorstep of Grand Central Terminal.

-At the ceremony, Marc Holliday, Chairman and CEO of SL Green said that One Vanderbilt is already the best address in Manhattan, headquarters to leading global companies and home to the most incredible space and views in New York City.
+Marc Holliday, Chairman and CEO of SL Green said One Vanderbilt is already the best address in Manhattan, headquarters to leading global companies and home to the most incredible space and views in New York City.

 “One Vanderbilt is also a testament to what a public-private partnership can achieve to strengthen New York City, and we are thrilled to deliver to New Yorkers an extraordinary array of privately-funded public improvements in and around Grand Central Terminal,” he said.